 Health Oversight Activities.
 We may disclose Health Information to a health oversight agency for activities authorized by law.
-These oversight activities include, for example, audits, investigations, inspections and licensure.
-These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights laws.
+These oversight activities include, for example, audits, investigations, inspections, and licensure.
+These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 Data Breach Notification Purposes.
 We may use or disclose your Health Information to provide legally required notices of unauthorized access to or disclosure of your Health Information.

 Lawsuits, Disputes and Judicial Requests.
-If you are involved in a lawsuit or a dispute, we may disclose Health Information in response to a court or administrative order, subpoena, discovery request or other lawful process.
+If you are involved in a lawsuit or a dispute, we may disclose Health Information in response to a court or administrative order, subpoena, discovery request, or other lawful process.

 Law Enforcement.
-We may release Health Information if asked by a law enforcement official if the information is in response to a court order, subpoena, warrant, or similar process.
+We may release Health Information if asked by a law enforcement official, if the information is in response to a court order, subpoena, warrant, or similar process.

 Public Health Risks.
 We may disclose Health Information for public health activities.
-These activities generally include disclosures to prevent or control disease, injury or disability; report births and deaths; report child abuse or neglect; report reactions to medications or problems with products; notify people of recalls of products they may be using; notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and notify the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
+These activities generally include disclosures to prevent or control disease, injury or disability; report births and deaths; report child abuse or neglect; report reactions to medications or problems with products; notify people of recalls of products they may be using; a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition; and the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence.
 We will only make this disclosure if you agree or when required or authorized by law.

-USES AND DISCLOSURES THAT REQUIRE US TO GIVE YOU AN OPPORTUNITY TO OBJECT
+USES AND DISCLOSURES THAT REQUIRE US TO GIVE YOU AN OPPORTUNITY TO OBJECT AND OPT OUT:

 Individuals Involved in Your Care or Payment for Your Care.
 Unless you object, we may disclose to a member of your family, a relative, a close friend or any other person you identify, your Health Information that directly relates to that person’s involvement in your health care.
 For example, if a family member calls us with prior knowledge of a claim, we may confirm whether or not the claim has been received and paid.
 If you are unable to communicate, such as in an emergency, we may disclose such information as necessary if we determine that it is in your best interest based on our professional judgment.